 You may be a candidate for total knee replacement surgery if you have osteoarthritis or joint damage that has not adequately responded to more conservative methods of treatment, such as physical therapy.
 Although knee replacements are considered safe and highly effective, results still vary from patient to patient.
 It is important to discuss your options with your orthopedist to determine if total knee replacement is right for you.

-Total knee replacement surgery is an inpatient procedure that is performed using general anesthesia.
+Total knee replacement surgery is performed typically with spinal anesthesia plus sedation.
 Your doctor will make an incision, exposing the bone beneath.
 Damaged cartilage and a small amount of the bone will be removed and replaced by metal implants that are either cemented or pressed into the bone.
 Finally, your doctor may resurface your patella and insert a smooth spacer into your joint to facilitate fluid movement.
 The entire procedure usually takes no more than 1 or 2 hours.

-You will probably spend several days in the hospital after your surgery.
+Most patients only need to spend just one night in the hospital after surgery.
 During this time, the medical staff and your orthopedist will monitor your condition to ensure you are comfortable and that you are not developing unwanted blood clots after surgery.
 Your doctors and nurses will also work to prevent complications of surgery, such as pneumonia.
 Expect to begin a physical therapy regimen within 24 hours of your knee replacement.
 It will be important to continue these exercises for many weeks to facilitate a strong recovery.

 An arthroscopy is a diagnostic procedure used to evaluate the health of problem joints – particularly those in the knees, shoulders, wrists, hips and back.
 The procedure uses an arthroscope, which is an endoscopic device complete with a camera and light at the end.
 Inside the joint, the arthroscope transmits images of the joint to a viewing screen for your surgeons examination.
 These images are helpful in identifying and even helping conditions like a torn rotator cuff, a dislocation, or joint inflammation.